busesimsek/DataAnalysisPortfolio/README.md

 Welcome to my Data Analysis Portfolio repository!

-This is a compilation of my data analysis projects using SQL, Python, and Tableau.
+This is a compilation of my data analysis projects using Excel, SQL, Python, and Tableau.
 Each project showcases my skills in data analysis, visualization, and storytelling.